manenim/manenim/README.md

 - I am a Fullstack Engineer Passionate about building software as well as web experiences that solves real world problems.

-- I am passionate about teaching sharing my knowledge of Typescript, React and NodeJS.
+- I am passionate about teaching and sharing my knowledge of Typescript, React and NodeJS.

 - I also take pleasure in providing guidance and answers to devs who are stuck.